Th3HoopMan/small-magic-box/src/pages/articles/a-gaming-renaissance-is-coming.md

 ---
 templateKey: post-page
 title: A Gaming Renaissance is Coming
-tagline: Studios are gearing to fight for the "Best of the Best" Crown
+tagline: Studios are gearing to fight for the "Best of the Best" crown.
 date: 2022-08-10T02:57:26.348Z
 featuredimage: /img/eldenringscreenshot.jpg
 imagealt: Elden Ring looking at dragon